Oil prices flat as U.S. exports unexpectedly jump - Article - BNN

 Rising U.S. crude production has held down WTI prices, while Brent's price has been heavily influenced by policy directions over output cuts led by the Organization of the Petroleum Exporting Countries.

-The spread between the two benchmark's December contracts, which had narrowed earlier in the day, widened out again, to US$5.36 a barrel from US$5.31 before the data.
+The spread between the two benchmark's December contracts, which had narrowed earlier in the day, widened again, to $5.54 a barrel from $5.31 before the data.

 The concern among traders is that the heavy increase in U.S. exports - while shale production continues to rise - will undermine the OPEC-led efforts to reduce supply.